- Ticket information

 Is there be anything for my primary school-age child to do at the palace?

 Kensington Palace is a palace for everyone and up to six children under 16 can go free with a paying adult.
-We have an absorbing family trail of Victoria Revealed to enjoy, and there are things to play with and touch throughout the palace giving plenty for children of all ages to enjoy and opportunities to learn.
+We have an absorbing family trail to help you and your family discover our beautiful gardens, and there are things to play with and touch throughout the palace giving plenty for children of all ages to enjoy and opportunities to learn.

 Will I be able to bring my dog with me?